athena-server/athena-server.github.io/README.md

 - don't edit globals.css
 - CI/CD is configured for github pages host at updation of main branch
 - associate every major branch with a github-issue
-- every branch should be named &lt;details&gt;-&lt;issueNo&gt;
+- every branch should be named &lt;issueNo&gt;-&lt;details&gt;
     - eg: a branch for creating navbar would be navbar-1
 - don't merge into main without review
-- follow naming schemes and folder structure as per [Directory Structure](#directory│structure)
+- follow naming schemes and folder structure as per [Directory Structure](#directory-structure)
 - use google fonts wherever possible else refer fonts folder for available fonts